matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 get a bad reputation.
 Some more services, including paid ones, will start dying out.
 Of course, after the economy stabilizes for a few years, SaaS would come back, but just with a different name.
-SaaS isn't going to truly die, just have dips in popularity, just like "pay to own" hasn't died (for proof, go look at Walmart's $5 DVD/Blu-Ray bins), it's just less popular.
+SaaS isn't going to truly die, just have dips in popularity, just like "pay to own" hasn't died (for proof, go look at Walmart's $5 DVD/Blu-Ray bins).

 By this time, if a multi-year recession had taken place, then there would be a lot of internet users with older, slower, machines.
 A large gap in technological power